Latest news for the Maths compute cluster

 major R upgrade for Maths compute cluster completed

-- The core R installation on the cluster has been upgraded from version 3.4.3 to 3.4.4 which is a very minor upgrade but at the same time, the large additional R package collection - mostly from the CRAN repository - has also been rebuilt from current sources, many for the first time ever since the cluster was introduced.
+- Last autumn the core R installation on the cluster has been upgraded from version 3.4.3 to 3.4.4 which is a very minor upgrade but at the same time, the large additional R package collection - mostly from the CRAN repository - has also been rebuilt from current sources, many for the first time ever since the cluster was introduced.

 - As always, I'll be happy to answer any questions you may have.